Floridians FC

-The Floridians Football Club (Floridians FC or FFC) is an American soccer team based in Fort Lauderdale, Florida, United States.
-The club currently competes in the fourth tier of the American soccer pyramid, a hierarchy football soccer structure model.
-The Floridians compete in the Premier Development League (PDL). in the Southeast Division of the Southern Conference.
+The Floridians Football Club (Floridians FC or FFC) was an American soccer team based in Fort Lauderdale, Florida, United States.
+The club competed in the fourth tier of the American soccer pyramid, a hierarchy football soccer structure model.
+The Floridians competed in the Premier Development League (PDL). in the Southeast Division of the Southern Conference.
 The football club plays its home games on the Main Event Field at Central Broward Regional Park in nearby Lauderhill, Florida.
 The club's colors are navy and yellow, with a yellow soccer ball logo badge.

 History

 On Wednesday, May 20, 2009, Schulz Academy was announced as a USL Premier Development League expansion franchise, joining the league in 2010.
-The team played its first competitive game on May 7, 2010, a 1–0 loss to the Bradenton Academics.
+The team played its first competitive game on May 7, 2010, a 0–1 loss to the Bradenton Academics.

-At the time, USL's Executive Vice President and COO, Tim Holt was “thrilled to welcome such a successful youth program as the Schulz Academy to the PDL".
-Their proven track record in developing players, including US National Team star Jozy Altidore, speaks for itself.
-"The club is a model organization in the Super Y-League and we are confident they will be an asset to the Southeast Division of the PDL.

-The PDL team was coached by founder Dr. Josef Schulz, recognized as one of the top youth coaches in the country.
+The PDL team was coached by founder Josef Schulz.
 Notable players that have been developed within the club included Matt Luzunaris, Hasani Sinclair and CJ Phelps of the U18 US Men's National Team; Donovan Henry, Zach Herold, and Stefan Jerome of the US U17 Men's National Team; and US National Team and Toronto FC striker Jozy Altidore.
-Academy founder Josef Schulz died of cancer on July 22, 2013.
-With the sad passing of its founder, Schulz Academy decided to resume the Soccer Academy but gave up the PDL franchise to the Floridians FC.
+Following the death of Josef Schulz, the school decided to resume the Soccer Academy but gave up the PDL franchise to the Floridians FC.